Near Highland in Doniphan County, Kansas — The American Midwest (Upper Plains)

 Also see . . .

-Categories. • Agriculture • Charity & Public Work • Churches, Etc. • Native Americans •
+Categories. • Charity & Public Work • Churches & Religion • Education • Native Americans •

 Credits.
-This page originally submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 259 times since then and 9 times this year.
-Photos: 1, 2. submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page was last revised on June 16, 2016.
+This page was last revised on August 15, 2018.
+This page originally submitted on October 7, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 420 times since then and 22 times this year.
+Last updated on August 15, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2, 3. submitted on October 7, 2011, by William Fischer, Jr. of Scranton, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.